reactjs/react.dev/src/content/reference/react/isValidElement.md

 #### React elements vs React nodes {/*react-elements-vs-react-nodes*/}

-When you write a component, you can return any kind of *React node* from it:
+When you write a Component, you can return any kind of *React node* from it:

 ```js
 function MyComponent() {